omniscientjs/omniscient-react-hot-loader/readme.md

 ## How it works
 By substituting calls to `component('SomeComponent', function() { ... )` with code utilizing webpacks [hot module replacement](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack), it is possible to detect changes to a component, and patch the prototype of matching components that are already rendered with the methods of the changed component.
 By subsequently forcing re-render, components will automatically re-render when changed, while state will be kept in tact.

-This is exactly how [react-hot-loader](https://github.com/gaearon/react-hot-loader) work for normal React classes, and the code is based off of this module, adapted to work with Omniscient.
+All credit for this code goes to [react-hot-loader](https://github.com/gaearon/react-hot-loader).
+React hot loader work for normal React classes, and the code is based off of this module, adapted to work with Omniscient.

 ![Omniscient Hot Reloader Gif](https://github.com/omniscientjs/omniscient-hot-reload-loader/blob/master/omniscient-hot-relad-loader.gif)